xshill/docker-arm/README.md

 # docker-arm
 This is a Dockerfile that contains tools to compile, run and debug ARM programs.
 More specifically, it contains the GCC toolchain for ARM, gdb-multiarch and qemu.
-This image is intended to be used as semi-permanent environment for running and compiling ARM binaries, rather than for running one-off commands.
+This image is intended to be used as a semi-permanent environment for running and compiling ARM binaries, rather than for running one-off commands.

 ## Building the image